Daniel Wright, PhD

 Bio

-Daniel Wright is the Arno Lenz Memorial Associate Professor of Water Resources Engineering and a Vilas Faculty Early Career Investigator in Civil and Environmental Engineering at the University of Wisconsin-Madison.
-His research, teaching, and outreach focuses on extreme rainfall, floods, and how both are influenced by meteorology, urbanization, and climate change.
+Daniel Wright’s research, teaching, and outreach focuses on extreme rainfall, floods, and how both are influenced by meteorology, urbanization, and climate change.
 His work has been supported through numerous research grants including a NASA Postdoctoral Program fellowship at Goddard Space Flight Center and a National Science Foundation CAREER, while his research achievements have been recognized via an American Geophysical Union Early Career Award and a Science and Technology Project of the Year from the U.S. Bureau of Reclamation.
 He founded and co-chairs the Infrastructure Working Group within the Wisconsin Initiative on Climate Change Impacts and is a co-author on the 5th National Climate Assessment, which provides a comprehensive overview of climate change and its past, present, and future impacts on the United States.

 Yagmur Derin, PhD